elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 - The two are closely related, as tanh is a "stretched" Sigmoid

-- Just like Sigmod, Tanh is S-shaped, continuous, and differentiable
+- Just like Sigmoid, Tanh is S-shaped, continuous, and differentiable

 - Tanh is symmetric around zero and ranges from **`-1 to +1`**
 (sigmoid ranges from **`0 to +1`**)